Barbados’ Data Protection Watchdog Has Real Teeth on Paper. Why Hasn’t It Bitten?

 3. Moral Hazard and Unintended Consequences

-This action creates a significant moral hazard.
+This action may create a moral hazard.
 The government is protecting the ultimate parent company, India’s Tata Motors, from the full financial consequences of the attack by backstopping a commercial loan via the Export Development Guarantee (EDG).
-Taxpayers assume the risk of JLR defaulting, shielding the multinational owner from a major cyber-loss event.
-This is especially controversial given that JLR’s massive profits would normally imply responsibility for maintaining its own cyber insurance and resilience fund.
+Taxpayers assume the risk of JLR defaulting, possibly shielding the multinational owner from a major cyber-loss event.
+This is especially alarming given that JLR’s massive profits would normally imply responsibility for maintaining its own cyber insurance and resilience fund.

 In short, while the loan guarantee offers necessary short-term relief to small suppliers facing collapse, there is the potential long-term cost of the erosion of market pressure on large corporations to treat cybersecurity as a non-negotiable, self-funded business continuity imperative.